 A fresh choppy texture medium shag haircut on glossed natural hair is the easiest thing you can get if you want a huge change – not just in your look but also in your lifestyle as well!
-This shag for medium-length hair is a distinctive style that’s easy to maintain and style at home!
+This middle part shag for medium-length hair is a distinctive style that’s easy to maintain and style at home!

 The fringe and the bulk on the top hair in this shaggy haircut creates the illusion of volume throughout the hairstyle which is perfect for thin and medium-fine hair.
-This super textured cut and with the face-framing, it compliments women with high cheekbones.
+This super textured cut and with the face-framing compliments women with high cheekbones.

-Medium shag haircuts require conditioning, especially if you have amazing well-defined curls if you want to wear shag.
+Medium shag haircuts require conditioning, especially if you have amazing well-defined curls if you want to wear a shag.
 Opt for a short to medium bob cut like this if you wanna revitalize your natural texture.
 Choose this curly bob with shaggy layers and leave your natural color on for healthier curls.

 This edgy shag for women over 50 look amazing because of how the fringe separates.

 Be open to wearing longer fringe and don’t overthink styling the cut.
 Just give the hair a few waves using a flat iron in a rocking motion in random parts off of the interior.
 It takes away from the 70’s medium-length shag haircuts if the bangs are too precise and the body and texture are too uniform.

 #38: Medium Shaggy Cut with Razored Layers

 A textured undercut bob on a shoulder-length shag cut should remove weight from below the occipital bone to promote movement on the perimeter.